 An important disclaimer is at the bottom of this article.

-In accordance with the Methodology for determining the risk parameters of the stock market and deposit market of PJSC Moscow Exchange by the National Credit Center (JSC) on 03.12.2025, 13-24 (Moscow time), the values of the upper limit of the price corridor (up to 102.6) and the range of market risk assessment (up to 1108.95 rubles, equivalent to a rate of 18.75%) of the security RU000A1065C9 (Rosseti1P9) were changed.
+In accordance with the Methodology for determining the risk parameters of the foreign exchange market and the precious metals market of Moscow Exchange PJSC by the National Clearing House (JSC NCC) on 25.02.2026, 17-05 (Moscow time), the values of the lower limit of the price corridor for swap transactions (up to -0.0268 rubles) and the range for assessing interest rate risks (up to -0.0376 rubles, equivalent to a rate of 51.43%) for the BYNRUBTODTOM instrument were changed.

 Please note: This information is raw content obtained directly from the source.
 It represents an accurate account of the source's assertions and does not necessarily reflect the position of MIL-OSI or its clients.